 Kitchen garden- The vegetable and herb garden will be as beautiful as it will be delicious.
 It will provide a large array of fresh herbs, spring greens, runner beans and cutting flowers.
 All our produce will be grown using sustainable earth friendly practices and you will be welcome to visit your food up close.
 The kitchen garden, where productivity-meets-style, is proof that food plants deserve a center stage of their own.

 Started in 2020, the 2500 square foot vegetable garden will eventually be responsible for providing both the owners and guests with a bountiful assortment of fruits and vegetables.
 Melons, asparagus, squash, potatoes, beets, beans, strawberries, blueberries, raspberries and Asian pears will call this place home.
 All of our food will be grown using sustainable earth-friendly practices.
-This garden will not generally be open to our guests, though if requested we are happy to give you a tour and even provide some hands-on garden training.
+This garden will not be open to our guests.